FackJox/portfolio-sandrogh/docs/testing/components/README.md

 - Input: 100%
 - InputOTP: ~96%
 - Hero Section: 100%
+- About Section: 100%

-We have begun testing section components with Hero.tsx, achieving 100% coverage for our first section component.
+We have continued testing section components with About.tsx, achieving 100% coverage.

 Our next focus areas include:
-- Other section components (About, Contact, MediaCategories, etc.)
+- Other section components (Contact, MediaCategories, Testimonials, etc.)
 - Form component
 - Select component
 - Textarea component